YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 4. Perform check

 - As usual, possible to either wait for the date to change or delete the current day's journal.
+As the current journal page will be deleted, make a copy.
 To delete it, right-click on the date title and select "Delete" from the context menu.

 5. Change to specific days of the week (Option)